Dohyō: Configuration and construction

 In professional sumo, a new dohyō is built prior to each tournament by the yobidashi (ring attendants), who are responsible for this activity.
-The process of building the dohyō and its 66 cm platform takes three days and is done with traditional tools.
+The process of building the dohyō and its platform takes three days and is done with traditional tools.
 The clay used is taken from the banks of the Arakawa River in Saitama Prefecture.
 However, due to growing urbanization, clay from Ibaraki Prefecture has started to be used.
 The surface is covered by sand.
-The dohyō is removed after each tournament and, in the case of the Nagoya tournament, pieces are taken home by the fans as souvenirs.
-The yobidashi also build the dohyō for training stables and sumo touring events.
+In the Tokyo honbasho, the dohyō is retracted beneath the floor of the Ryōgoku Kokugikan and is repaired before the following tournament.
+Outside of Tokyo, the dohyō is dismantled after each tournament and in Nagoya, pieces are taken home by the fans as souvenirs.
+The yobidashi also build the dohyō for training stables and sumo touring events (jungyō), the latter of which are made from a lighter core of polystyrene foam blocks covered by sand.

 The diameter of the ring is 15 shaku (4.55 m), which increased from 13 shaku (3.94 m) in 1931.
+The height of the dohyō can vary from 34 cm to 60 cm, but has been standardized at 1 shaku 9 sun (58 cm; 23 in) for tournaments outside Tokyo.
+In 2026, the dohyō at the Ryōgoku Kokugikan has been lowered to 1 shaku 8 sun (55 cm; 21 in) due to clearance issues with the retraction mechanism.
 The rice-straw bales (tawara (俵)) which form the ring are one third standard size and are partially buried in the clay of the dohyō.
-Four of the tawara are placed slightly outside the line of the circle at the four cardinal directions, these are called privileged bales (tokudawara).
+Four of the tawara are placed slightly outside the line of the circle at the four cardinal directions; these are called privileged bales (tokudawara).
 Originally, this was to allow rain to run off the surface, when sumo tournaments were held outdoors in the open.
 Today, a wrestler under pressure at the edge of the ring will often try to move himself round to one of these points to gain leverage in order to push back more effectively against the opponent who is trying to force him out.